oliveris/text/README.md

 TWILIO_INBOUND_NUMBER={number_that_captures_inbound_sms}
 ```

-<p>If the env method is not available then the variables can be set, see example below:</p>
+<p>If the env method is not available, see example below to set them using an alternate method:</p>

 ```
 $text = Text::getDriver("twilio");